What are phthalates?

-In a recent post, we looked at the additive BPA, which is used to make hard, durable polycarbonate plastics.
-In this article, we are introducing phthalates, which are a group of chemicals made from petroleum used in personal care products and used to soften and increase the flexibility of plastics and polyvinyl chloride (PVC).1 Like BPA, phthalates are considered stealth chemicals that are classified as endocrine disrupting compounds (EDCs) and gender benders.2
+Phthalates are a group of chemicals made from petroleum used in personal care products and are used to soften and increase the flexibility of plastics and polyvinyl chloride (PVC).1 Like harmful BPA, phthalates are considered stealth chemicals that are classified as endocrine disrupting compounds (EDCs) and gender benders.2

 Phthalates play a big part not only in our lives, but also in animal life around the entire planet.
 Products made with phthalates make life easier.
 Soft plastics are light, easily shaped, strong, easy to ship, and inexpensive.
 Used in personal care products, phthalates improve texture, increase spreadability, and enhance absorption.
 Phthalates are found in everything from cosmetics, air fresheners, insecticides, building materials, containers for food and drinks, cars, clothing, toys, electronics, medical devices and even Mardi Gras beads!